-Abandonment is actually a legal term for the willing renunciation of rights to an asset or relationship.
+As a legal term, abandonment defines a deliberate renunciation of rights to an asset or a business relationship.

 Real Estate tips:

 Don’t abandon us!
 There’s still plenty of land for you to cover in our Glossary Terms.

 And feel free to use our Agent Directory!
 It’s filled with trustworthy agents that will not abandon your case.